satorici/satori-docs/docs/modes/modes.md

-# Execution Mode
+# Execution modes

 Satori is a testing platform that can:

 - Run on demand,
 - on CI/CD,
-- and scheduled, also known as monitoring
+- scheduled, also known as monitoring
+- and across the commits of a repository, scan

 ## [Run](run.md)